 Finnish marketers have been deprived of funds!
 One billion euros have disappeared since 2007.
 On average, 25 per cent has gone from the marketing budget of every single company in Finland.
-You may have come to this conclusion if you read our previous blogs (links to parts 1, 2 and 3).
-But, this conclusion is wrong.
-We will now reveal the truth: The entire billion has not been saved.
-We found a hidden half a billion which has been invested in new marketing initiatives.
-Only a half of the total is actually missing, while the Finnish marketing statistics misplaced the rest.
+BUT, The entire billion has not been saved.
+We found a hidden half a billion invested in new marketing initiatives.
+Only a half of the total is missing, while the Finnish marketing statistics misplaced the rest.

 The new growing marketing investments have two things in common:

 - They are investments in technology and data capabilities.
-The benefits are realised through the leverage of new marketing technology combined with analytics.
+The benefits are realised by leveraging new marketing technology combined with analytics.

-As we analysed the size and growth of these marketing investments we stumbled upon 500 million euros, the half of the EUR 1 billion that had gone missing!
-By combining surveys of IDC, a global market intelligence provider, and our own estimates, discovered that the EUR 0.5 billion is annually spent on five different areas:
+As we analysed the size and growth of these marketing investments, we stumbled upon 500 million euros, half of the EUR 1 billion that had gone missing!
+By combining surveys of IDC, a global market intelligence provider, and our own estimates, we discovered that the EUR 0.5 billion is annually spent on five different areas:

-- Approximately EUR 250 million are invested in the development of companies’ own channels, i.e. digital services.
+- Approximately EUR 250 million are invested in developing companies’ own channels, i.e. digital services.

-- Some EUR 80 million are annually invested in marketing technologies.
+- Some EUR 80 million is annually invested in marketing technologies.

 - Investments of close to EUR 130 million are made in services related to the integration, development and operation of marketing technologies.